-The MEng course requirement is eight one-term courses, plus the project course (CME 900) and the ethics course (ENGG 600).
+The MEng course requirement is eight one-term courses, plus the project course (CME 900) and the Ethics course (INT D 710).
 In addition, students must fulfill the professional development requirement.
-At least four of the eight courses must be taken from the Department of Chemical and Materials Engineering, of which at least three must be 600 or higher level courses (also see section 10.2 for courses that are equivalent to 600 level courses in CME).
+At least four of the eight courses must be taken from the Department of Chemical and Materials Engineering, of which at least three must be 600 or higher-level courses (also see section 10.2 for courses equivalent to 600 level courses in CME).
 The balance of the program consists of courses at the 500 or higher level in the Faculty of Engineering, or at the 400 or higher level in a Science Department.
-The course program must be approved by the Associate Chair (Graduate).
+The course program must be approved by the Associate Dean Graduate Students.

 Under normal circumstances, it should be possible to complete the project within four to six weeks of concentrated work.
 The project is to be selected and then completed under the supervision of a faculty member in the CME department, with the work being recorded in a report which is evaluated to determine if the student has passed or failed.
 Students are to select the topic for the project in consultation with the prospective supervisor before the term in which they register for CME 900.
 The project topic may involve research investigations, design calculations or in some cases, a literature review.
 In the term in which they register for CME 900, students must complete the work and a report on the same, and obtain and incorporate the supervisor's feedback on the report.
-The completed report is evaluated by the supervisor and another person at arm's length (who is chosen by the Associate Chair for Graduate Studies).
+The completed report is evaluated by the supervisor and another person at arm's length (who is chosen by the Associate Dean Graduate Students).
 The entire process is to be completed in the same term.

-The guidelines for the report are: the main body is expected to be between 5000 and 10000 words, and the report is to be written in 12 point font (Arial/Calibri/Times New Roman) with double line spacing and 1 inch margins all around.
+The guidelines for the report are: the main body is expected to be between 5,000 and 10,000 words, and the report is to be written in the 12-point font (Arial, Calibri, Times New Roman) with double line spacing and 1-inch margins all around.
 Ideally, the front matter would consist of an executive summary, a table of contents, a list of figures/tables and nomenclature/definitions.
 The main body of the report would include an introduction, a literature review/foundational information, a problem statement, methods, results and discussion, conclusions/recommendations and references.